1960 Winter Olympics: Organization

 Squaw Valley in 1956 consisted of one chair lift, two rope tows, and a fifty-room lodge.
 Cushing presented the site as a blank canvas of unspoiled environment, where a world-class ski resort could be constructed.
 The obscurity of the location was underscored at the closing ceremonies of the 1956 Winter Olympics.
 Traditionally the mayor of the current host city passes a flag to the mayor of the next host city signalling the transfer of the Games.
 Since Squaw Valley was an unincorporated village it had no city government.
 John Garland, an IOC member from California, was asked to stand in and received the flag from the mayor of Cortina d'Ampezzo.

 After winning the right to host the Games, the California Olympic Commission was formed.
 They were given four years to build venues, an Olympic Village, and expand infrastructure.
-With the expansion of roads, bridges, water and electrical capacity the resort of Squaw Valley became the city of Squaw Valley.
+With the expansion of roads, bridges, water and electrical capacity the resort of Squaw Valley was developed.
 Hotels, restaurants, administration buildings, a Sheriff's office and a sewage pumping and treatment plant were all constructed to support the influx of visitors for the Games.
 Organizers wanted the Olympics to be intimate with the venues close to one another.
 The Blyth Memorial Ice Arena was built along with three outdoor skating rinks, a 400-meter speed skating oval and four dormitories to house athletes.
 One venue deemed impractical to build was the bobsled run.
-Organizers felt the lack of possible entrants and the high cost of building the run were sufficient deterrents to leave the bobsled events off the 1960 Olympic program.
+Organizers felt the lack of possible entrants (a pre-Olympic poll indicated that only nine countries were planning to participate) and the high cost of building the run were sufficient deterrents to leave the bobsled events off the 1960 Olympic program.